Water conservation involves the preservation, control and development of water resources, both surface and groundwater, and prevention of pollution.

 Find plants suitable for your local area and garden type

 This water-saving planting program is run by the City for local residents wishing to install waterwise verges.
-The Water Corporation’s sponsorship of this program supports the City to run annual workshops from May – August each year.
+The Water Corporation’s sponsorship of this program supports the City to run annual workshops from May to August each year.

 The program’s timing allows residents to take advantage of the winter rains to give the new plants a better chance at establishing without the need for additional watering.